-The Locker Room grew out of a family tradition of providing products and services to the public.
-Owner and Founder, Alex Gatewood, was raised in the Mississippi Delta where he worked in his father’s grocery store and gas station.
-Following his graduation from Mississippi State University, he desired to broaden his knowledge in retailing and was hired by the Pizitz family in Birmingham to participate in their Management Training program and learn the clothing business.
-While learning the fine points of retailing, he saw the value of owning and operating his own business where he could make all the decisions and serve the public in a more personal setting.
-Along with his mentor, Bill Samuels, he opened the Locker Room on The Strip in Tuscaloosa, Alabama.
-The store was located for 2 years two blocks west of its current location (now Surin) but has remained in the old red wooden house on The Strip for the past 49 years.
+The Locker Room grew out of a life-long family tradition of providing products and service to the public.
+Owner and founder, Alex Gatewood, was raised in the Mississippi Delta where he worked in his father’s grocery store and family cotton farm.
+Following his graduation from Mississippi State University, he sought to broaden his knowledge and was hired by the Pizitz family of Birmingham to learn the clothing business.
+At an early age, he understood the value of becoming a self-employed operator, which enabled him to make all the decisions and serve the public in a more personal setting.
+In 1964, Alex and Bill Samuels, opened the Locker Room on the Strip in Tuscaloosa.
+The location was chosen because they noticed a void in the city for a quality traditional men’s clothier.
+After opening briefly in the 1400 block of University Boulevard, the store moved into the historic red wood farmhouse on the Strip, two blocks from campus, where it remained from 1965 – 2015.
+In 2015, it relocated to its current location on 2104 University Blvd at the corner of 21st Street.

-Many of his employees continued on in the clothing business as sales representatives.
-Long, lasting industry friendships have remained through the many years of the store’s operation.
-Those first employees and customers still send their sons and grandsons to the Locker Room as these students pursue their education at the University of Alabama.
-Alex has kept the traditional business clothing over the years while also realizing that certain trends in clothing were necessary to clothe the college students.
-He has long carried very highly valued brands such as Samuelsohn, Cole-Haan, Corbin, Robert Talbot, Gitman, Polo, Ballin, Martin Dingman and others.
-He has also established a young following for Southern Proper, Southern Tide, and State Traditions.
+Many Locker Room employees continued in the clothing business as sales representatives and long, lasting friendships remain through the years of the store’s operation.
+Those first employees and customers have since sent their sons and grandsons to the Locker Room as they pursued their education at the University of Alabama.
+Alex has kept the traditional business clothing over the years while also realizing that certain trends in clothing were necessary to appeal to the modern college student.
+He has long carried names such as Samuelsohn, Cole-Haan, Corbin, Robert Talbot, Gitman, Polo, Peter Millar, Ballin and others.
+He also has found a following for Tasc, Southern Tide, and Bill’s Khakis.